bobjacobsen/csc-exercises/DataScience/README.md

 ## General Information

 If you want to run these on your own machine, first install Jupyter Notebooks.
 There are several ways to do this, but perhaps the most straight-forward is to [use PIP](https://jupyter.org/install).
 Then checkout the exercise material to your machine.
 During the CERN School, please use the head of the `master` branch.
-After the School is over, you can checkout the `CSC-2022` tag to get exactly these exercises.
+After the School is over, you can checkout the `CSC-2024` tag to get exactly these exercises.
 Finally, run the top-level `setup` notebook to make sure you have the right libraries installed.

 ### Files

-An updated PDF file is available for [lecture 1](https://indico.cern.ch/event/1125271/contributions/4975770/) and [lecture 2](https://indico.cern.ch/event/1125271/contributions/4975771/) in Indico.
+An updated PDF file is available for the [lecture](https://indico.cern.ch/event/1376644/contributions/5945384/) in Indico.

 We continually update the exercises in GitHub.
 After the School is complete, you can get the specific version we used by looking for the
-<a href="https://github.com/bobjacobsen/csc-exercises/releases/CSC-2022">CSC-2022</a> release tag.
+<a href="https://github.com/bobjacobsen/csc-exercises/releases/CSC-2024">CSC-2024</a> release tag.

 ### Documentation